W-4 Information and Exemption from Withholding

 This provides basic information about the understanding and updating IRS Form W-4, as well as exemption from withholding.

 Payroll Services is not permitted to give tax advice regarding your tax status or the number of allowances to claim when completing your Form W-4.
-Please refer to the IRS Withholding Calculator or your tax preparer for guidance.
+Please refer to the Tax Withholding Estimator or your tax preparer for guidance.

 Update Form W-4